-\section{Posterior computation: A Gibbs sampler}
+\section{Posterior Computation: A Gibbs Sampler}

-In the following, we develop a Gibbs sampler to generate a Markov chain which will eventually converge to the posterior distribution $[\theta \mid D_n]$.
-We start with the Gaussian process associated with an exponential squared kernel as an illustration (in practice the algorithm can be applied to other kernels as long as they are symmetric).
-The exponential squared kernel is $C(x,x') = \exp\{-(x-x')^2/\lambda\}$ with bandwidth parameter $\lambda$.
-Theorem \ref{thm:appgp} enforces the prior distributions $w_j\sim \mbox{N}(0, 2/\lambda)$, $s_j \sim \mbox{Unif}\,(0,2\pi)$ and $a_j\sim \mbox{N}(0,1)$ identically and independently for $j=1,\ldots,N$.
-To ensure conditional conjugacy, we place a gamma distribution $\text{Ga}(a_0,b_0)$ on bandwidth $\lambda$ with shape parameter $a_0$ and scale parameter $b_0$.
-We place a Dirichlet process mixture of normals prior defined in \eqref{eq:DPMM}, given more precisely by
+In the following, we develop a Gibbs sampler to generate a Markov chain which will eventually converge to the posterior distribution.
+We focus on the Gaussian process associated with a squared exponential kernel as an illustration (in practice the algorithm can be applied to other kernels as long as they are symmetric).
+The squared exponential kernel is denoted by $c(x,x') = \exp\{-(x-x')^2/\lambda\}$ associated with a bandwidth parameter $\lambda$.
+Theorem \ref{thm:appgp} enforces the prior distributions $w_j\sim \mbox{N}(0, 2/\lambda)$, $s_j \sim \mbox{Unif}\,[0,2\pi]$ and $a_j\sim \mbox{N}(0,1)$ i.i.d. for $j=1,\ldots,N$.
+To ensure the conditional conjugacy, we place a gamma distribution $\text{Ga}(a_0,b_0)$ on the bandwidth $\lambda$ with a shape parameter $a_0$ and a scale parameter $b_0$.
+We place a Dirichlet process mixture of normals prior defined in Equation \eqref{eq:DPMM} over the covariate density, given more precisely by